oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 TBD: conventional crypt, hardware security, hsm, mobile secure area, compliance with FIPS

-# Verifiable Credentials
+# Verifiable Credentials based on SD-JWT

-This specification defines the media type `vc+sd-jwt` which describes a VC-SD-JWT with the following components:
+This specification defines the media type `vc+sd-jwt` which describes a Verifiable Credential based on SD-JWT (VC-SD-JWT) with the following components:

-1. An SD-JWT to protect the integrity of the claims, to enable selective disclosure and to ensure authorship of the VC-SD-JWT.
-The SD-JWT header parameters and the payload is further defined by this specification.
+1. An SD-JWT to protect the integrity of the claims, to enable selective disclosure, and to ensure cryptographic verifiability of the authorship of the VC-SD-JWT.
+The SD-JWT header parameters and the payload are further defined by this specification.
 1. The full set of SD-JWT Disclosures that contain the claims in plain text.

 ## Data Format